W03 Learning Activity: Design Principles

 Prepare

-- Typography: Use two or three fonts at a maximum.
-If you need variation, use a variation of
+- Typography: Use at most two or three fonts.
+If you need variation, use different weights or

-font.
-Remember to use a font that is easy to read and visually appealing.
-When using Google Fonts, be sure to
+styles of the same font.
+Choose fonts that are easy to read and visually appealing.
+When using Google Fonts,

-include only the weights that you need.
-Here is an example of only including Roboto's regular (400) and bold
+include only the weights you need.
+For example, include Roboto regular (400) and bold (700).

 - Clarity: Keep the design clean and uncluttered.
 Use ample whitespace to guide the user's focus and avoid overwhelming them with too much information at once.
-Do not be wordy, use visuals to help communicate your message.
+Avoid wordiness; use visuals to help communicate your message.

 - Consistency: Maintain a consistent visual language throughout the design.
 This includes using consistent typography, color schemes, and layout patterns across different pages or sections of your design.